-I opt for a store-brand from my local supermarket that’s organic as well as low sodium, although most any brand of canned black beans will work.
+I either opt for Trader Joe’s organic black beans or store-brand beans from my local supermarket, which are organic as well as lower sodium.
+Although most any brand of canned black beans will work.

 I’ve never made black bean burgers with beans that I make from scratch.
-Although, if you have extra cooked homemade black beans on hand, I’m sure they will work just fine.
+Although, if you have extra cooked homemade black beans on hand, I’m sure they will work perfectly.

 Additionally, I’ve never tried using gluten-free breadcrumbs so can’t say for sure whether that would work or not.

 Because, again, the gluten in the breadcrumbs serves to hold together and bind the mixture so that the burgers hold together.